Increasing Housing Choices in Neighbourhoods Study

 The City is holding three virtual community meetings to get feedback on its neighbourhood zoning review.
 This includes:

-• Allowing more semi-detached homes to be built in residential areas that currently allow only detached homes
+• Allowing more semi-detached homes to be built in residential areas that have historically allowed only detached homes

-• Updating lot requirements to allow for smaller-sized detached homes
+• Updating lot requirements to allow for smaller lots

 • Simplifying single-detached neighbourhood zones in the City’s Zoning By-law

-The aim is to give residents more flexibility and low-rise housing options on their properties by removing barriers for detached and semi-detached homes on smaller lots.
+The aim is to give residents more flexibility and low-rise housing options on their properties by removing barriers for semi-detached and homes on smaller lots.
 Learn more about the meeting details and register.

 • Study Overview